Comforting Patients One Stitch at a Time

 Marilyn Beckman of Perkins Township had heard about something called Knitted Knockers and knew she wanted to find a way to make them for mastectomy patients at Firelands Regional Medical Center.

 The Knitted Knockers take the place of traditional prosthetics.
 Made from soft yarn and stuffed with polyester filling, Knitted Knockers are adjustable – the amount of stuffing can be changed and there are different sizes that can be made to match the other breast.
 They are also washable by hand and are air dried.

-However, finding a group of knitters to help make them was difficult at first.
+However, finding a group of knitters open to volunteering in Sandusky OH and help make them was difficult at first.

 “They aren’t easy to make,” Marilyn said.
 “You have to use four different needles or a magic loop.
 It’s not something a lot of people do.
 There is also specific yarn; it has to be soft and comfortable.”